tleino/vtsh/README.md

 but the state is not very interesting e.g. when we're running a long-lived *ssh* session to a remote host.

+### Slave buffers

+Ctrl+S brings any number of slave buffers when an another slave buffer or an active command is focused.

+### Buffer redirection

+When a command name ends with '<' the output buffer (a.k.a. typescript buffer) is sent as standard input to the command regardless of whether it was a slave buffer.
+The standard ^D (0x04) a.k.a.
+EOF is used as the delimeter.

+(TODO: Buffer redirection works at the moment only with slave buffers.)

+If the command name ends with '<.' then the input is delimited with '.' i.e. this is useful with e.g. 'ed'.

+#### Examples

+	cat >/tmp/foobar<

+	ed README.md
+	1,10p
+	1,10c<.

 ## TODO

-* Add more standard features like more Emacs bindings to the editor (it is quite barebones at the moment).
+* Add more standard features like more Emacs bindings to the editor (what is missing is like copy/paste, search, etc.).
 * Bring the features from [iosplit](https://github.com/tleino/iosplit)
   to the editor such as overwriting previous command's output in an interactive session and launching new commands from a previous command's output (preliminary proof of concept is implemented, and a preliminary proof of concept is also implemented in form of slave buffers).
-* Add support for e.g. '<file' to the command bar, so that files can be edited and saved with ease.
+* Add support for e.g. ':file' to the command bar, so that files can be edited and saved with ease.
 * Add support for some essential state such as current working directory that is necessary when not using an interactive shell session (current